tingold/pgdog/docs/docs/features/index.md

 load balancing, healthchecks, and query routing have been battle-tested and work well in production.

 ## Summary

+!!! note
+    pgDog is just getting started and most features are incomplete.
+The documentation is sometimes written to reflect the desired state.
+In the case where the feature is not complete, a note is added to that effect.

 | Feature | Description | State |
 |---------|-------------|-------|